Battle of Nà Sản: Battle

-On 23 November at 20:00 Việt Minh forces from the 88/308 twice attacked at P.A.
-8 and were twice pushed back by the entrenched Franco-Vietnamese troops.
+On 23 November at 20:00 Việt Minh forces from the 88/308 twice attacked the 110 legionnaires of the 11th Company, Third Battalion, Fifth Foreign Infantry Reg at P.A.
+8 and were twice pushed back by the entrenched Franco-Vietnamese troops, losing 64 killed.

 From 24 to 30 November Việt Minh forces made night attacks on different points to test French defense.
 During the days, defending troops patrolled within their fire-support range for reconnaissance.

-At 20:00 on 30 November, Việt Minh forces from 9 battalions attacked P.A.
+At 20:00 on 30 November, Việt Minh forces from nine battalions attacked P.A.
 22 bis and 24, respectively located east and west of the entrenched headquarters.
 P.A.
 22 bis, defended by a company of the 2nd Thai battalion (BT2) was overrun by the 115th battalion (165/312) after nine hours of relentless attacks, of the 225 men defending the P.A., only one squad was able to escape back to the airfield.
-P.A.
-24 resisted three hours of constant attacks by the 102/308 before surrendering.
+At 03:00 after probing attacks the Việt Minh launched an intense attack on P.A.
+24, the Moroccan tirailleurs with the II/6e RTM resisted three hours of constant attacks by the 102/308 before surrendering.

-Colonel Gilles, who wanted to take back the two points so close to Nà Sản's headquarters, launched a counter-attack at dawn on 1 December.
+Gilles, who wanted to take back the two points so close to Nà Sản's headquarters, launched a counter-attack at dawn on 1 December.
 After a barrage of artillery fire, two companies of the 2e BEP stormed and took back 22 bis.
-After 7 hard-fought hours, the 3e BPC took back P.A.
-24. At 9:00 PM, General Giap's forces launched their all out offensive at Nà Sản.
+After seven hard-fought hours, the 3e BPC took back P.A.
+24. At 21:00, Giap's forces launched their all-out offensive at Nà Sản.
 Wave after wave of soldiers relentlessly assaulted several P.A.s, especially 21 bis and 26; sometimes the attackers outnumbered the defenders fifteen to one.
 All night, Dakotas dropped flares over the battlefields to give support troops visibility to defend the positions.
 Defending forces continuously fired their cannons into Việt Minh human waves while B-26s, Hellcats and Privateers dropped bombs and napalm onto enemy attack waves and positions.
 The battles raged on until mid-morning on 2 December when all attacks abruptly stopped, leaving behind an eerie silence.